Rappsilber-Laboratory/xiRESCORE/docs/usage.rst

 Usage
 =====

-XiRescore can be used in different ways.
+xiRESCORE can be used in different ways.
 First of all, there are different options for data sources and result targets:

 * Parquet files
 * CSV files
 * XiSearch2 databases
 * Pandas DataFrames

-Secondly there are different ways of calling xiRescore: Either as a Python module in code or via CLI (see examples).
+Secondly there are different ways of calling xiRESCORE: Either as a Python module in code or via CLI (see examples).

-To use xiRescore in Python code use the XiRescore class:
+To use xiRESCORE in Python code use the XiRescore class:

 .. autoclass:: xirescore.XiRescore::XiRescore
    :no-index: